elbirk/ArcadeLED/README.md

 the script runcommand-onstart.sh is called from RetroPie and calls ArcadeLED.py -r romname called.
 the script runcommand-onend.sh -r OFF

-copy ArcadeLED forlder to RetroPie
+copy ArcadeLED folder to RetroPie
 copy runcommand-onstart.sh and runcommand-onend.sh to /opt/retropie/configs/all